Please consult Is There Life After Calculus? for assistance in selecting an appropriate course. Course descriptions are included below.

 MATH 3610 - Mathematical Modeling

 Introduction to the theory and practice of mathematical modeling.
-This course compares and contrasts different types of mathematical models (discrete vs. continuous, deterministic vs. stochastic), focusing on advantages, disadvantages and limits of applicability for each approach.
+We compare and contrast different types of mathematical models (discrete vs. continuous, deterministic vs. stochastic), focusing on advantages, disadvantages, and limits of applicability for each approach.
 Case-study format covers a variety of application areas including economics, physics, sociology, traffic engineering, urban planning, robotics, and resource management.
 Students learn how to implement mathematical models on the computer and how to interpret/describe the results of their computational experiments.

 A mathematical study of the formal languages of standard first-order propositional and predicate logic, including their syntax, semantics, and deductive systems.
 The basic apparatus of model theory will be presented.
 Various formal results will be established, most importantly soundness and completeness.